BrianBelhumeur/node-express-json-rpc2/README.md

     	app.use( app.router );
     });

-Then wihin a route, use res.rpc to handle a given method.
-Unless the request is a notification, a response function will be passed in after the parameters to handle the response.
+Then wihin a route, use res.rpc() to handle a given method.
+The first argument is the method name and the second argument is the function that will be invoked to handle the request.

+The first argument passed to the invokation function is the parameters for the RPC method.
+Unless the request is a notification, the second argument will be a function to handle the response.

-    app.post('/path/for/rpc/calls', function (req, res, next) {
+    app.post('/path/for/rpc/calls', function(req, res, next){
     	// notification (no response expected)
     	res.rpc('notification_method', function (params) {
     		// do processing here
     	});

     	// non-notification (response expected)
-    	res.rpc('method_name', function (params, respond) {
+    	res.rpc('method_name', function(params, respond){
     		// do processing here

     		// if everything is OK return result object: